skip to content

 Student Complaints

-If you are unhappy with the experience you have received from a University department, faculty, service or staff member, the University has a Student Complaint Procedure for you to use in order to resolve the situation.
+If you are unhappy with the experience you have received from a University Department, Faculty, service or staff member, the University has a Student Complaint Procedure for you to use in order to resolve the situation.
 All complaints are treated seriously and are handled sensitively.
 Students will not be disadvantaged for raising a genuine complaint.

 We understand that it can be a stressful experience to submit a complaint, particularly when it is about an individual staff member.
-We recommend that you seek support and advice before submitting your complaint, depending on your circumstances this could be from a College Tutor, a Graduate Tutor, the Student Advice Service or an independent advisor of your choosing.
+We recommend that you seek support and advice before submitting your complaint; depending on your circumstances this could be from a College Tutor, a Graduate Tutor, the Student Advice Service or an independent advisor of your choosing.

 Student Complaint Procedure

-Step 1: Local resolution
+Step 1: Local Resolution

 Where appropriate, you should contact the staff member who is responsible for your issue or concern.
 If you do not feel comfortable raising the matter with this person directly then you should speak or write to the Responsible Officer or the person responsible for the Faculty, Department or Service (your course handbook or the service's webpages may have more information).
-You should raise your complaint as soon as it occurs or at least within 28 days of the matter arising.
+You should raise your complaint as soon as it occurs or at least within 20 working days of the matter arising.
 Many issues can be resolved easily and quickly if you communicate your problem to someone.

-Step 2: Formal resolution
+Step 2: Formal Resolution

-Formal resolution process
+Formal Resolution process

 You will be appointed a Case Handler who will screen your complaint to make sure it can be considered under the Student Complaint Procedure.
-Your Case Handler will confirm the outcome of the screening within 7 days of receiving your complaint.
+Your Case Handler will confirm the outcome of the screening within 5 working days of receiving your complaint.
 If your complaint is eligible, the Case Handler will then conduct an investigation; the staff involved in your complaint will be sent a copy of the information you have provided and will be requested to provide a response.
+The Case Handler will prepare a report setting out the information that has been gathered, the conclusions that have been drawn, and any recommendations.

-Occasionally the Case Handler or Complaint Officer might want further information from you during the investigation, if so, you will be sent the staff responses at this point, before being asked to provide a written statement or to attend a meeting.
+Occasionally the Case Handler or Complaint Officer might want further information from you during the investigation.
+If so, you will be sent the staff responses at this point, before being asked to provide a written statement or to attend a meeting.

 Step 3: Review